MyArtverse-Project/.github/profile/README.md

 ## About MyFursona

 **MyFursona** is a work-in-progress open-source social media platform to keep track of your fursonas, adopts, and artist commissions!
-Using modern, bleeding-edge web technologies, we aim to make sharing ref sheets, managing art commissions to artists, and adoptables a breeze!
+Using modern, bleeding-edge web technologies, we aim to make sharing ref sheets, managing art commissions to artists, and adoptables a breeze - combining the likes of FurAffinity and Toyhou.se!

 Learn more about our development history [here][mf-blog]!

-> **Important**
-> Progress on the project is still ongoing as we're only a group of a few passionate developers from around the world making this project a reality; if you'd like to help out with the development process, feel free to open a pull request!
-Any feedback is appreciated!

 ## Projects